 '''

 Install dependencies

-pip install cryptography pyserial
+pip3 install cryptography pyserial netifaces

 Clone repository

 git clone https://github.com/markqvist/Reticulum.git

 Move into Reticulum folder and symlink library to examples folder

 cd Reticulum

 ln -s ../RNS ./Examples/

 Run an example

-python Examples/Echo.py -s
+python3 Examples/Echo.py -s

 Unless you've manually created a config file, Reticulum will do so now,

 and immediately exit.
 Make any necessary changes to the file:

-nano ~/.reticulum/config
+nano ~/.config/reticulum/config

 ... and launch the example again.

-python Examples/Echo.py -s
+python3 Examples/Echo.py -s

 You can now repeat the process on another computer,

 and run the same example with -h to get command line options.

-python Examples/Echo.py -h
+python3 Examples/Echo.py -h

+Run the example in client mode to "ping" the server.

+Replace the hash below with the actual destination hash of your server.

+python3 Examples/Echo.py 3e12fc71692f8ec47bc5

+Have a look at another example

+python3 Examples/Filetransfer.py -h

 '''

-''' Run the example in client mode to "ping" the server.
-Replace the hash below with the actual destination hash of your server. python Examples/Echo.py 174a64852a75682259ad8b921b8bf416 '''

-Have a look at another example python Examples/Filetransfer.py -h

 When you have experimented with the basic examples, it's time to go read the Understanding Reticulum chapter.
-Before submitting your first pull request, it is probably a good idea to introduce yourself on the disucssion forum on GitHub, or ask one of the developers or maintainers for a good place to start.